-About the author: Curtis holds an insurance license and a Series 66 securities registration as well as a degree from the University of Nevada, Reno.
+About the author: Curtis has earned the Life and Health Insurance licensure, has passed the Series 66 examination, and has earned a degree from the University of Nevada, Reno.
 He has over 16 years of experience in the financial industry, helping others protect, grow and manage their wealth.
 Curtis helps clients create customized strategies for their portfolio based on their unique financial goals.

 SAVING FOR EDUCATION - WHAT MAKES SENSE?

 The one thing that is constant in life is change; it is something we know, regardless of how much we prepare, will occur in our lives.
 Nearly two years ago, my wife and I had our first child, a daughter.
 While this change was anticipated and prepared for, there were countless things that we had not considered, and we had to adjust to.
 Once my daughter came home from the hospital it still took about a week to get caught up with all the necessities that we needed.
 Eventually once everything was settled, we started to ask ourselves how we prepare for her next steps throughout her growth.

 Having worked in the financial world for as long as I have, I knew I wanted to get something started for my daughter’s future education.
 My wife and I wanted to make sure we were as prepared as possible to support our daughter down the road when she will start her education in her early adult life.
 There are a few tools we were able to look into and ultimately decide what was best for us, but it took us a fair amount of time to research and figure out what we wanted in place for our daughter.

 Many of my clients talk to me about the same thing, whether it is helping a grandchild or child, it is always a worthwhile discussion to understand the options of saving for future education.
 There are many options available for people to consider in order to find the right tool that works for them and their family.
 The tools differ but the key is to start saving, as basic of a concept as that sounds.
 Getting started regardless of the tool utilized is what is important.